GeoscienceAustralia/wagl/docs/source/hdf5.rst

 Some of the main reasons behind moving to HDF5 are:

 * Reduce the number of files being written to disk.
 Yes imagery could be stored multi-band, but band ordering would need to be explicity defined, and we have the added benefit of including metadata such as Dataset descriptions, thereby allowing an easier knowledge transfer for future developers.
-For some variations on processing a scene, the number of files output to disk was reduced by approximately 22% when using the *gaip.multifile_workflow*.
-When using the *gaip.singlefile_workflow* the number of files output is reduced to **1** (the MODTRAN working directory is automatically cleaned up after the results are saved into the HDF5 file).
+For some variations on processing a scene, the number of files output to disk was reduced by approximately 22% when using the *wagl.multifile_workflow*.
+When using the *wagl.singlefile_workflow* the number of files output is reduced to **1** (the MODTRAN working directory is automatically cleaned up after the results are saved into the HDF5 file).
 * Consequently, a reduction in the number of files, also reduces the number of parameters being passed back and forth between `luigi <https://github.com/spotify/luigi>`_ *Tasks*.
 * Consolodate the numerous text files that could be comma, tab, space, and variable space delimited variations, into a consistant *TABLE* structure that allows compression.
 * *TABLE* and *IMAGE* datasets can be stored and accessed together from the same file.
-* HDF5 has an `ExternalLink <http://docs.h5py.org/en/latest/high/group.html#group-extlinks>`_ feature, which for the case of the multitude of interpolated factors for each spectral band, all the outputs can be combined and accessed from the same file, thereby simplifying the workflow and functional architecture of gaip.
+* HDF5 has an `ExternalLink <http://docs.h5py.org/en/latest/high/group.html#group-extlinks>`_ feature, which for the case of the multitude of interpolated factors for each spectral band, all the outputs can be combined and accessed from the same file, thereby simplifying the workflow and functional architecture of wagl.
 * Various `compression <https://support.hdfgroup.org/services/contributions.html>`_ filters are available, ranging from extremely high I/O speed, to slower I/O but very high compression ratios.
   High compression ratios allow for better archiving, and with conjuction of being able to store *TABLES*, *IMAGES*, *SCALARS*, variable resolutions, all within the same file, can aid in keeping the number of inodes down on HPC systems.
   This presents an archiving solution without the need to create tarballs, whilst still maintaining the capacity to operate with the archives.
 Essentially creating a kind of operational archive.